Uniform Spanning Tree in Topological Polygons, Partition Functions for SLE(8), and Correlations in $c=-2$ Logarithmic CFT: Introduction

-In (heuristic) CFT parlance, the UST model should be described by some CFT with central charge $c=-2$, which remarkably is a \emph{non-unitary} theory, unlike most well-known cases such as the Liouville CFT~\cite{KRV1} or the minimal model for the Ising model~\cite{CHI:Ising_CFT}.
-Moreover, in contrast to these CFTs, in the non-unitary case there can exist several theories with the same central charge and conformal weights.
+In (heuristic) CFT parlance, the planar UST model should be described by some CFT with central charge $c=-2$, which remarkably is a \emph{non-unitary} theory --- unlike many well-known ones such as the Liouville CFT~\cite{KRV1} or the minimal model for the Ising model~\cite{CHI:Ising_CFT}.
+In the non-unitary case there can even exist several theories with the same central charge and conformal weights.
 Physicists have proposed various descriptions for a $c=-2$ theory (e.g.,~\cite{Gurarie:log_CFT, GK:Indecomposable_fusion_products, Kausch:Symplectic_fermions, Pearce_Rasmussen:Solvable_critical_dense_polymers}), involving \emph{logarithmic} fields.
-These are fields in the CFT with anomalous behavior, arising from the feature that the Virasoro dilation operator $\mathrm{L}_0$ is not diagonalizable (in particular, the Hamiltonian of the theory is not self-adjoint).
+These are fields in the CFT with anomalous behavior, arising from the feature that the Virasoro dilation operator $\mathrm{L}_0$, which generates scalings of the physical space-time, is not diagonalizable (in particular, the Hamiltonian of the theory is not self-adjoint).
 This implies that the space of states has a complicated structure as a representation of the Virasoro algebra, containing non-trivial Jordan blocks for $\mathrm{L}_0$.
-They, in turn, result in logarithmic divergences in the correlation functions of the theory (cf. Section~\ref{subsec: CFT_intro}).
+They, in turn, result in logarithmic divergences in the correlation functions of the theory (cf.~Section~\ref{subsec: CFT_intro}).
+We will show in the present work that the correlation functions have a clear probabilistic interpretation, which could be helpful in revealing the underlying complicated algebraic structures.